awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 ## Updating the Amazon VPC CNI Amazon EKS add\-on<a name="updating-vpc-cni-eks-add-on"></a>

 This procedure is for updating the Amazon VPC CNI Amazon EKS add\-on\.
-If you haven't added the Amazon VPC CNI Amazon EKS add\-on, complete the procedure in [Updating the Amazon VPC CNI add\-on](#updating-vpc-cni-add-on) instead\.
+If you haven't added the Amazon VPC CNI Amazon EKS add\-on, complete the procedure in [Updating the Amazon VPC CNI add\-on manually](#updating-vpc-cni-add-on) instead\.
 Amazon EKS does not automatically update the VPC CNI add\-on when new versions are released or after you [update your cluster](update-cluster.md) to a new Kubernetes minor version\.
 To update the Amazon VPC CNI add\-on for an existing cluster, you must initiate the update and then Amazon EKS updates the add\-on for you\.

 ------
 #### [ AWS Management Console ]